jaimegag/GettingAndCleaningData_CourseProject/CodeBook.md

     "./UCI HAR Dataset/test/X_test.txt"
     "./UCI HAR Dataset/test/subject_test.txt"
     "./UCI HAR Dataset/test/y_test.txt"
-After reading these files we obtain: a 561-feature vector with time and frequency domain variables (numeric), its activity label (integer) and an identifier of the subject who carried out the experiment (integer), split in two separate Data Sets: test and train.
+After reading these files we obtain: a 561-feature set with time and frequency domain variables (numeric), its activity label (integer) and an identifier of the subject who carried out the experiment (integer), split in two separate Data Sets: test and train.
 In addition I also collected the variable names for the 561 feature variables and the 6 activity label names to be used to produce tidy data.
 The rest of the variables and data from the raw data package are ignored.
 The complete list of Feature Variables can be consulted in a separated CodeBook in the Raw Data Set package referenced in the "Raw Data" section of this guide.
 The full definition of all the raw data variables and where they come from is also described in that CodeBook and can be consulted there.
 It is important to highlight that Features are normalized and bounded within [-1,1].
 This normalization cancel the units.
-     + **Once all raw data is collected, it is combined it together.**
+     + **Once all raw data is collected, it is combined together.**
     As described and illustrated in detaill in the README file of this repository, the data we are processing does not contain any big irregularity that we must correct to obtain a tidy data set.
 All feature variables are independent variables, and all rows are separated observations.
 Because of those reasons and the fact that all input data sets fit together clipping them in the right order (see README file diagram), no merge or join was executed in this step.
     The result of this clipping is a single data set with the activity label, subject id and the 561 feature variables, containing 10299 observations (together the train and the test sets)
-    Additionally we use import the raw data feature variable names (character) and use it in our data set column names.
+    Additionally I import the raw data feature variable names (character) and use it in our data set column names.

 2.  **Subsetting of the data set**
-Subsetting to keep only the variables that represent measurements on the mean and standard deviation: 66 variables, together with the activity and subject.
+Subsetting is performed to keep only the variables that represent measurements on the mean and standard deviation.
+Result 66 variables, plus the activity and subject.

 3.  **Using descriptive activity names**
-Altering the activity variable (IDs from 1 to 6) and replacing all the IDs with their corresponding descriptive Activity Names, previously read from the raw data files.
+Altering(mutating) the activity variable (IDs from 1 to 6) and replacing all the IDs with their corresponding descriptive Activity Names, previously read from the raw data files.
 Thus changing this column from integer to character.

 4.  **Appropriately label the data set with descriptive variable names.**
-A series of tweaks are executed on the variable names to make there more descriptive and readable, beyond what was done already on step #1:
+A series of tweaks are executed on the variable names to make them more descriptive and readable, in addition to what was done already on step #1:
     * remove parenthesis "()"
     * remove double "Body" words
     * more descriptive prefix "freq" instead of "f" for frequency domain signals